mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ## Density

-`DataGrid` provides an option to set the density of the rows and the columns header.
+You can change the density of the rows and the column header.

 ### Density prop